David Avanesyan: Avanesyan vs. Peterson

 In December 2016, early reports suggested there was a fight in the works for Avanesyan to defend the WBA (Regular) title against former light welterweight world champion Lamont Peterson.
 A venue in the US was being discussed for February 2017.
 On 11 January 2017, a spokesperson for Avanesyan announced the fight would take place on 18 February at the Cintas Center in Cincinnati, Ohio, as part of the undercard to Adrien Broner vs. Adrían Granados, aired by Showtime.
 Avanesyan failed to make a successful first defence of his title, losing a close UD to Peterson in fight which was described as "highly competitive and entertaining" by ESPN.
 Two judges scored it 116–112 and the third had it closer at 115–113, all in favor of Peterson.
 Avanesyan earned a purse of $75,000, while Peterson earned $250,000.

 Avanesyan vs. Kelly

 On February 20, 2021, Avanesyan fought Josh Kelly, who was ranked #15 by the IBF at welterweight.
 Avanesyan won the fight via sixth-round TKO.

 Avanesyan vs. Taylor

-In his next bout, Avanesyan fought and defeated Liam Taylor via second round TKO.
+In his next bout, Avanesyan fought and defeated Liam Taylor via second-round TKO.

+Avanesyan vs. Ennis

+Avanesyan unsuccessfully challenged Jaron Ennis for the IBF welterweight title at Wells Fargo Center in Philadelphia, on July 13, 2024, losing when he retired on his stool at the end of round five.